 - Documents: Check that the frame and serial numbers on the bike match with the numbers on the documents.
 If they don’t or the seller doesn’t have the documents, be very, very suspicious.
-Also the ownership must be in the seller’s name (check against their drivers licence) and sign the registration if a sale is agreed.
+Also the ownership must be in the seller’s name (check against their driver’s licence) and sign the registration if a sale is agreed.

 - DNS: Does Not Start.
 Don’t be fooled into thinking that it just needs a new battery or a fresh tank of gas.
 If it does not start then assume the motor is for show only and may be devoid of moving parts.

-- One careful racer: This is really an issue for sportier bikes, as cruisers, dual sports and many standard bikes will never see race use.
+- One careful racer: This is really only an issue for sportier bikes, as cruisers, dual sports and many standard bikes will never see race use.
 If the bike’s been on the track then it’s had a very hard life.
-Giveaways are drilled bolts which are wired for racing so they can’t come loose – the sump plug and brake bolts are always a favourite.
+Giveaways are drilled bolts that are wired for racing so they can’t come loose — the sump plug and brake bolts are always a favourite.

-- Dirty bike: if the owner cannot be bothered to clean a bike they want to sell then assume they didn’t look after it either.
+- Dirty bike: If the owner cannot be bothered to clean a bike they want to sell, then assume they didn’t look after it either.

 Front to Back inspection

 Okay, now to the inspection.
 This is where it really helps to have that friend who can give a second opinion.
 It also shows the buyer that you’re serious and puts you in a better position when it comes to the final price-haggling at the end.
 Note down each issue you find and set a value to be knocked off the asking price (it’s a good time to have a copy of our Used Bike Checklist).